-How to Start a Function Band: A Step-by-Step Guide
+How to Start a Function Band (2026 Guide for Musicians)

-How to Start a Function Band: A Step-by-Step Guide
+How to Start a Function Band (2026 Guide for Musicians)

 Hello everyone, this is Paul from FixTheMusic.
 Over the years, I've set up a few different bands, including The Charmers, and I currently manage Party Sax & DJ.